KristiyanVachev/Question-Generation/README.md

 **Update - 29.12.19:**
 The repository has become pretty popular, so I added a new notebook (*Demo.ipynb*) that combines all the modules and generates questions for any text.
 I reordered the other notebooks and documented the code (a bit better).

+**Update - 09.03.21:**
+Added a requirements.txt file with instructions to run a virtual environment and fixed the bug a with *ValueError: operands could not be broadcast together with shapes (230, 121) (83, )*

+I have also started working on my Master's thesis with a similar topic of Question Generation.
+If you are interested in the field or looking into improving upon this repo, you can check this great [article by Adam Montgomerie](https://amontgomerie.github.io/2020/07/30/question-generator.html)  or this [repo by Patil Suraj](https://github.com/patil-suraj/question_generation) where they are using [transformers](https://ai.googleblog.com/2020/02/exploring-transfer-learning-with-t5.html) which seems to be the current trend in NLP.